 Part of Carrey’s early enduring quality was a subtle sensitivity hiding beneath the flailing limbs and facial contortions, and the sudden pathos that could erupt from his oddball characters.
 Carrey began displaying this knack for drama more nakedly in serious projects like Man on the Moon, where he transformed into his comedy idol Andy Kaufman, and Eternal Sunshine of the Spotless Mind, the most memorably melancholic romance of recent decades.
 Of course, Carrey continued to crowd-please with slapstick like Fun With Dick and Jane, Bruce Almighty, Dr. Seuss’ How the Grinch Stole Christmas, and Yes Man.

-After a quiet decade pursuing personal hobbies and middling movie work, Carrey spin-dashes into the 2020s with Sonic the Hedgehog, playing iconic villain Dr. Robotnik.
-See where it lands in his filmography (and on the video game movies list) as we rank Jim Carrey movies by Tomatometer!
+After a quiet decade pursuing personal hobbies and middling movie work, Carrey spin-dashed into the 2020s with Sonic the Hedgehog, playing iconic villain Dr. Robotnik (see where it landed on the video game movies list).
+Today, though, we celebrate the 25th anniversary of The Cable Guy, which rebounded from its lowly box office performance to become a cult classic.
+See where it ranks in his filmography as we rank Jim Carrey movies by Tomatometer!

 Critics Consensus: Dark Crimes is a rote, unpleasant thriller that fails to parlay its compelling true story and a committed Jim Carrey performance into even modest chills.

 Jim Carrey commands the screen in this spellbinding thriller from Executive Producers of The Revenant and Black Mass.
 When police...
 [More]